Test-Time Adaptation for Visual Document Understanding: DocTTA benchmarks

 \subsection{FUNSD-TTA: Entity recognition adaptation benchmark}

-We consider FUNSD~\cite{funsd} dataset for this benchmark which is a noisy form understanding collection with 9707 semantic entities and 31,485 words with 4 categories of entities \texttt{question}, \texttt{answer}, \texttt{header}, and \texttt{other}, where each category (except \texttt{other}) is either the beginning or the intermediate word of a sentence.
-Therefore, in total, we have 7 class labels.
+We consider FUNSD, Form Understanding in Noisy Scanned Documents, dataset~\citep{funsd} for this benchmark which is a noisy form understanding collection consists of sparsely-filled forms, with sparsity varying across the use cases the forms are from.
+In addition, the scanned images are noisy with different degradation amounts due to the disparity in scanning processes, which can further exacerbate the sparsity issue as the limited information might be based on incorrect OCR outputs.
+As a representative distribution shift challenge on FUNSD, we split the source and target documents based on the sparsity of available information measure.
+The original dataset has 9707 semantic entities and 31,485 words with 4 categories of entities \texttt{question}, \texttt{answer}, \texttt{header}, and \texttt{other}, where each category (except \texttt{other}) is either the beginning or the intermediate word of a sentence.
+Therefore, in total, we have 7 classes.
 We first combine the original training and test splits and then manually divide them into two groups.
 We set aside 149 forms that are filled with more texts for the source domain and put 50 forms that are sparsely filled for the target domain.
 We randomly choose 10 out of 149 documents for validation, and the remaining 139 for training.
-Fig.~\ref{fig:domains} (bottom row on the right) shows some examples from the source and target domains.
+Fig.~\ref{fig:domains} (bottom row on the right) shows examples from the source and target domains.